cdibbs/simple-mapper/README.md

 ## Documentation

+Run 'npm run compodoc' to generate documentation.
-Run 'npm run compodoc-serve' to see auto-generated documentation and documentation coverage on port 8080.
+Then run 'npm run compodoc-serve' to see auto-generated documentation and documentation coverage on port 8080.

 ## Further help